 HER2 positive or negative.
 About 20% to 25% of breast cancers depend on the gene called human epidermal growth factor receptor 2 (HER2) to grow.
 These cancers are called “HER2 positive” and have too many HER2 receptors and/or extra copies of the HER2 gene.
 The HER2 gene makes a protein that is found on the cancer cell and is important for tumor cell growth.
 A breast cancer that does not have excessive numbers of HER2 receptors or copies of the HER2 gene is called “HER2 negative.”

 Triple negative.
 If a breast tumor does not express ER, PR, and/or HER2, it is called “triple negative.”
 This type of breast cancer may grow more quickly than hormone receptor-positive disease and may be more sensitive to chemotherapy.
 Inflammatory breast cancer is often triple negative.

 If you would like more of an introduction to breast cancer, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

 ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to breast cancer.
 This fact sheet is available as a PDF, so it is easy to print out.

-ASCO Answers Guide: Get this free 52-page booklet that helps you better understand this disease and treatment options.
+ASCO Answers Guide: Get this free 52-page booklet that helps you better understand breast cancer and treatment options.
 The booklet is available as a PDF, so it is easy to print out.